Armour-piercing ammunition: History

 The late 1850s saw the development of the ironclad warship, which carried wrought iron armour of considerable thickness.
 This armour was practically immune to both the round cast-iron cannonballs then in use and to the recently developed explosive shell.

-The first solution to this problem was effected by Major Sir W. Palliser, who, with the Palliser shot, invented a method of hardening the head of the pointed cast-iron shot.
+The first solution to this problem was effected by Major Sir William Palliser, who, with the Palliser shot, invented a method of hardening the head of the pointed cast-iron shot.
 By casting the projectile point downwards and forming the head in an iron mold, the hot metal was suddenly chilled and became intensely hard (resistant to deformation through a Martensite phase transformation), while the remainder of the mold, being formed of sand, allowed the metal to cool slowly and the body of the shot to be made tough (resistant to shattering).

 These chilled iron shots proved very effective against wrought iron armour but were not serviceable against compound and steel armour, which was first introduced in the 1880s.
 A new departure, therefore, had to be made, and forged steel rounds with points hardened by water took the place of the Palliser shot.
 At first, these forged-steel rounds were made of ordinary carbon steel, but as armour improved in quality, the projectiles followed suit.

 During the 1890s and subsequently, cemented steel armour became commonplace, initially only on the thicker armour of warships.
 To combat this, the projectile was formed of steel—forged or cast—containing both nickel and chromium.
 Another change was the introduction of a soft metal cap over the point of the shell – so called "Makarov tips" invented by Russian admiral Stepan Makarov.
 This "cap" increased penetration by cushioning some of the impact shock and preventing the armour-piercing point from being damaged before it struck the armour face, or the body of the shell from shattering.
 It could also help penetration from an oblique angle by keeping the point from deflecting away from the armour face.